Darondeau-Pragacz formulas in complex cobordism: Notation and conventions

-Quillen's result in the previous subsection implies that the formal group law $F^{MU}$ over $MU^{*}$ is identified with the so-called {\it Lazard's universal formal group law} $F_{\L}(u, v)$ over the {\it Lazard ring $\L$}, which we briefly recall from Levine-Morel's book \cite{Levine-Morel2007}.
-Accordingly, the additive formal group law will be denoted by $F_{a} (u, v) = u + v$ in place of $F^{H}$, and the multiplicative formal group law by $F_{m}(u, v) = u + v - \beta uv$ in place of $F^{K}$ in the following (see \cite[\S 1.1]{Levine-Morel2007}): In \cite{Lazard1955}, Lazard constructed the universal formal group law
+Quillen's result in the previous subsection implies that the formal group law $F^{MU}$ over $MU^{*}$ is identified with the so-called {\it Lazard's universal formal group law} $F_{\L}(u, v)$ over the {\it Lazard ring $\L$}, which we briefly recall from Levine--Morel's book \cite[Chapters 1 and 2]{Levine-Morel2007}.
+Accordingly, the additive formal group law is denoted by $F_{a} (u, v) = u + v$ in place of $F^{H}$, and the multiplicative formal group law by $F_{m}(u, v) = u + v - \beta uv$ in place of $F^{K}$ in the following.
+In \cite{Lazard1955}, Lazard constructed the universal formal group law